boynton/clj-util/README.md

 ### AWS services

 The above examples work with S3 and DynamoDB, respectively.
-Both require that you define your amazon credentials in the environment, then access them as follows:
+Both require that you define your amazon credentials in the environment, then access them with `util.aws` as follows:

 ```clojure
 (use 'util.storage)